rizqidjamaluddin/LonelyGiraffes/README.md

 ***

 When logged into the vagrant box using `vagrant ssh` and in the `./vagrant` directory PHPUnit (PHP testing stack) is available to you.

-To run unit and acceptance tests run `phpunit`.
+Syntax:

+* `phpunit` will run all available unit tests.
+This is a general health check of the whole application; run it before merging anything to dev.
+* `phpunit app/tests/path/to/file.php` will run a single test file.
+* `phpunit --testsuite acceptance` will run acceptance tests.
+These tests hit a URL/route and examine the output.
+* `phpunit --testsuite unit` and `phpunit --testsuite componment` run tests for specific classes within the code.

 Using Intern
 =============